-Filippo authored and co-authored several articles, book chapters, technical reports, and national reports on privacy, data protection, and private international law, including articles and papers on the Italian Rivista di diritto internazionale privato e processuale and chapters in Hart Publishing and Wolters Kluwer books.
+Filippo authored and co-authored several articles, book chapters, technical reports, and national reports on data protection & privacy law, private international law, and health law, including peer-reviewed articles and book chapters on the Italian Rivista di diritto internazionale privato e processuale and in Hart Publishing and Wolters Kluwer volumes.

 He presented his research findings at several international conferences, including a paper on the impact of the General Data Protection Regulation on the Lugano Regime at the 2017 Biennial Conference of the Journal of Private International Law.

-Filippo holds a PhD in International Law and Economics from Bocconi University and a MA in International Relations from the University of Milan.
+Filippo holds a Doctoral Degree in International Law and Economics from Bocconi University and a Master’s Degree in International Relations from the University of Milan.
 He obtained his PhD with a thesis on ‘Internet Data Privacy in European Union Private International Law’.